NensiSkenderi/NensiSkenderi/README.md

 - 💬 Ask me about anything related to coding and I will be happy to answer
 - ⚡ On my free time I work with JavaFX to build desktop applications with great UI / UX.
 - :ping_pong: Fun fact: I am a professional Table Tennis player
-- Ahh, I also like to cook :bowl_with_spoon: and travel :earth_africa:
+- Ahh, I also like to cook and travel.
 <br>